Werner Ferrari

-Werner Ferrari (born December 29, 1946) is a Swiss serial killer.
-As a fivefold child murderer he is one of the most infamous inmates in Switzerland.
+Werner Ferrari (born 29 December 1946) is a Swiss serial killer.
+As a fivefold child murderer, he is one of the most infamous inmates in Switzerland.
 His method was to kidnap or lure children away from popular festivals, abuse some of them and then strangle them.

 Youth and first conviction

 Ferrari grew up in various nurseries and was considered an introvert.
 He did various jobs as a labourer.

-In 1971, Ferrari committed his first murder in Reinach, Basel-Landschaft - there he murdered 10-year old Daniel Schwan.
-Ferrari was sentenced to 10 years imprisonment and was released after 8 years from the Zürich detention center in Regensdorf.
+In 1971, Ferrari committed his first murder in Reinach, Basel-Landschaft - there he murdered 10-year-old Daniel Schwan.
+Ferrari was sentenced to 10 years imprisonment and was released after 8 years from the Zürich detention centre in Regensdorf.

 Killings

 Between May 1980 and August 1989, eleven children between the ages of 6 and 14 were abducted in eight different Swiss cantons.
 While eight were brutally murdered, three are still missing today: Peter Roth (8) from Mogelsberg, Sarah Oberson (6) from Saxon and Edith Trittenbass (9) from Gass-Wetzikon.
-This investigation is considered the longest running in Swiss history, with the duration being almost ten years.
+This investigation is considered the longest-running in Swiss history, with the duration being almost ten years.

-On August 30, 1989, four days after the murder of Fabienne Imhof, Werner Ferrari called the police over the phone, saying that he had nothing to do with her death.
+On 30 August 1989, four days after the murder of Fabienne Imhof, Werner Ferrari called the police over the phone, saying that he had nothing to do with her death.
 Shortly thereafter, he was arrested in his apartment in Olten, and he confessed to four murders.
-However, Ferrari vehemently denied involvement in the murder of 12-year old Ruth Steinmann, who was found on 16 May 1980, in a wooded area near Würenlos.
+However, Ferrari vehemently denied involvement in the murder of 12-year-old Ruth Steinmann, who was found on 16 May 1980, in a wooded area near Würenlos.

 Arrest and trial

 In 1995, Ferrari was sentenced by the Baden District Court for five murders to life imprisonment, including the murder of Steinmann.
 Seven years later, research by journalist and author Peter Holenstein revealed clues that Ferrari could not be responsible for that murder.
-Among other things, DNA analysis revealed that a pubic hair found on Steinmann's body did not match to Ferrari.
+Among other things, DNA analysis revealed that the pubic hair found on Steinmann's body did not match to Ferrari.

 Due to Holenstein's research, the Canton of Aargau's Supreme Court overturned the 2004 conviction against Ferrari in the Steinmann case and dismissed it to the Baden District Court for reassessment.
 As a result, another suspect who had committed suicide in Wolfhalden in March 1983 was brought up.
 A dental report by the Scientific Service of the Zürich City Police revealed bite marks on the girl's body which were certainly not Ferrari's, but from the aforementioned suspect who looked very similar to him.
-In a nationwide revision process Werner Ferrarri was acquitted of Ruth Steinmann's murder on April 10, 2007, by the Baden District Court; however, he remains imprisoned for four other murders.
+In a nationwide revision process, Werner Ferrari was acquitted of Ruth Steinmann's murder on 10 April 2007, by the Baden District Court; however, he remains imprisoned for four other murders.